Chapter 10: The Tribes of Wautogig

 The Kədaim today are represented by Sela’s son Anton and his brother Kovero, adopted from Torokena, Bougainville.
 They are also represented today by Aluis Kalaut and Michael Ivia and his brothers.
 These men no longer live in Wautogig, though they continue to participate in all major activities of the village.

 The Kədaim continue to claim land in Wautogig, though they have not physically occupied or used the land for the last 70-100 years when they left for Banak village down the coast.
-A dispute arose over a woman, and Sela and Ivia’s father Wauruba left Wautogig resolving not to return.
+A dispute arose over a woman, and as a result Sela and Ivia’s father Wauruba left Wautogig resolving not to return.

 In December 1996, a form of reunion took place in Wautogig (Huraimbo) between the Kədaim now residing in Banak and their Ɲumiəduokum cousins now represented by Christopher Worebai (nickname “Hombatuo” or “Homes”) and Watiem (Wangron).
 These are the two men who have long controlled and cared for the Kədaim’s lands.